trolie/spec/docs/articles/trolie-for-ems-and-ot.md

 open-source tool [Curl](https://curl.se/).
 Curl is a command-line tool that may be used to interact with REST APIs, including TROLIE, entirely using files.
 Curl is included with most Linux distributions as well as MacOS.
 It may be freely downloaded for Windows from the Curl website linked above.
-The examples of usage in [Usage Examples](usage-examples.html) are done entirely using Curl.
+Some examples of usage in [Usage Examples](usage-examples.html) are done entirely using Curl.

 ## OpenAPI